Pumpkin + Oats = The Simplest Healthy Dog Treat You’ll Ever Bake

 Let’s Bake These

-Preheat your oven to 350°F. Mix peanut butter, eggs, and water together first until smooth, then fold in the flour gradually — this keeps the dough from getting tough.
-Roll it out to about ¼ inch thick.
-Use a round cookie cutter, then press a fork across each cookie twice in opposite directions to get that classic cross-hatch.
-Bake 12-15 minutes until golden.
-Let them cool completely before handing one over, because the texture firms up as they cool.
+Preheat oven to 350°F. In a bowl, beat peanut butter, eggs, and water together until smooth.
+Fold in flour, a little at a time, to avoid making the dough too tough.
+Roll out dough to about 1/4 inch thick.
+Using a round cookie cutter, cut out cookies.
+Press a fork into each cookie twice, crossing it over itself, to make a cross-hatch pattern.
+Bake 12-15 minutes or until golden.
+Let cookies cool completely before serving so that they do not crumble.

-These pair perfectly with other homemade batches from Dog Cookies Recipes: Easy & Healthy Homemade Treats for Your Pup.
+They are perfect to serve with any other homemade batch from Dog Cookies Recipes: Easy & Healthy Homemade Treats for Your Pup.

-Store in an airtight container for up to two weeks, or freeze a batch for later.
+Store in an airtight container for up to two weeks, or freeze a batch for later use.

 Prep Time: 15 min | Cook Time: 15 min | Serving Size: ~36 cookies